 - In Lode Runner, enemies' heads can be walked across, though this is generally not safe if the enemies are moving left or right; they should either be stuck in a pit or falling.

-- The NES game Solstice used this as a mechanism to achieve a fair bit of secrets, including the hi-jump boots.
-Although, you had to first push a box onto the enemy's head, or else you'd die.
+- The NES game uses this as a mechanism to achieve a fair bit of secrets, including the hi-jump boots.
+Although, you have to first push a box onto the enemy's head, or else you'll die.

-- Solstice had a Spiritual Successor, Altered Space: A 3-D Alien Adventure, which generously provided box-headed robots you could stand on for this purpose.
+- The Spiritual Successor, Altered Space: A 3-D Alien Adventure, generously provides box-headed robots you can stand on for this purpose.

-- Solstice also had a genuine successor, the SNES sequel, Equinox.
-Again, you had to push boxes onto the heads of enemies in order to ride them safely.
-This was more of a genuine tactic rather than a method to find secrets, as you had to do it several times in order to complete the game.
+- The SNES sequel Equinox has this.
+Again, you have to push boxes onto the heads of enemies in order to ride them safely.
+This is more of a genuine tactic rather than a method to find secrets, as you have to do it several times in order to complete the game.

 - In Landstalker, this is an easier way to solve one particular puzzle.
 You'll still take some damage, but hey.